Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: INTRODUCTION

 \section{INTRODUCTION}

-Millisecond pulsars (MSPs) are characterized by a weak surface magnetic fields of $B\sim10^{\rm 8}$ G, a spin-period of shorter than 30 ms, a period derivative of less than $10^{\rm -19}{\rm s\, s^{\rm -1}}$ and a nearly circular orbit.
-They are very important to constrain the equation of state (EoS) of neutron stars (NSs, \citealt{OZEL16}).
-It is widely accepted that the MSPs are produced from low-mass X-ray binaries (LMXBs) via a recycling process, in which a pulsar that passed through the death line is spun up to millisecond period via accretion from its Roche lobe-filling companion (\citealt{ALPAR82}; \citealt{RADHAKRISHNAN82}; \citealt{BHATTACHARYA91}).
-The tidal torques during accretion cause the binary systems to be highly circular (\citealt{PHINNEY94}).
-This scenario has been proved by the discoveries of the bridges between LMXBs and MSPs (\citealt{WIJNANDS98}; \citealt{ARCHIBALD09}) and the facts that almost all of the fully recycled MSPs with helium white dwarf (WD) companions in the Galaxy have very small eccentricities (\citealt{MANCHESTER05}).
+Millisecond pulsars (MSPs) are characterized by weak surface magnetic fields of $B\sim10^{\rm 8}$ G, spin periods shorter than 30 ms, period derivatives less than $10^{\rm -19}{\rm s\, s^{\rm -1}}$ and nearly circular orbits.
+They play a vital role in constraining the equation of state (EoS) of neutron stars (NSs, \citealt{OZEL16}).
+The prevailing view is that MSPs form in low-mass X-ray binaries (LMXBs) through a recycling process: a pulsar that has crossed the death line is spun up to millisecond periods via accretion from a Roche lobe–filling companion. (\citealt{ALPAR82}; \citealt{RADHAKRISHNAN82}; \citealt{BHATTACHARYA91}).
+Tidal torques during this phase circularize the binary orbit (\citealt{PHINNEY94}).
+This scenario is supported by observed links between LMXBs and MSPs (\citealt{WIJNANDS98}; \citealt{ARCHIBALD09}), as well as the fact that nearly all fully recycled MSPs with helium white dwarf (WD) companions in the Galaxy exhibit very low orbital eccentricities (\citealt{MANCHESTER05}).